sunfounder/picar-x/docs/source/appendix/remote_desktop.rst

 Later, the installation starts.

-Enter \"Y\", press key \"Enter\" to confirm.
+Enter ``Y``, press key ``Enter`` to confirm.

 .. image:: img/image295.png
    :align: center

 **Step 4**

 Finished the installation, you should login to your Raspberry Pi by using Windows remote desktop applications.

 **Login to XRDP**